Cost: See rates in webpage.

 Wear cotton or wool clothing (no synthetic fibers), coveralls, and steel-toed boots.
 Bring safety glasses, hearing protection, welding helmet, gloves, and leathers or fire-retardant jacket.
 Respirator recommended.

-If you do not bring appropriate clothing and footwear, your access to the welding shop will be limited.
+If you do not bring appropriate clothing and footwear, your access to the welding shop will be denied.

 Delivery method: In-person